feelingundefeated/node-docker-ecr-ecs-tf-github-actions/README.md

 The technologies used in this guide are:

-Amazon ECS — a fully managed container orchestration service Amazon ECR — a fully-managed Docker container registry Terraform — an open-source infrastructure as code tool
+Amazon ECS — a fully managed container orchestration service.
+Amazon ECR — a fully-managed Docker container registry.
+Terraform — an open-source infrastructure as code tool.

 Prerequisites:
-An AWS account
+An AWS account.
-Node installed
+Node installed.
-Docker installed and some experience using it Terraform installed
+Docker installed and some experience using it.
+Terraform installed.

 Step 1.
 Create a Simple Node App
 Step 2.
 Dockerize the Node App